hanshuebner/netzhansa/content/post/vintage-computing-retreat/index.md

 By looking at the backplane, I had trouble identifying which of the slots had the NPG continuity jumper installed:

-{{< img "vax11-750-backplane.jpg" "VAX 11/750 Unibus Backplane Details" "740" >}}
+{{< img "vax11-750-backplane.jpg" "VAX-11/750 Unibus Backplane Details" "740" >}}

 The astute reader may be able to see one blue and two red jumpers, but these were not the only ones.
-I ended measuring the continuity of the two pins on each slot using a Unibus slot extender card to make sure that I'd exactly know which slot has the jumper and which hadn't.
+I ended measuring the continuity of the two pins on each slot using a Unibus slot extender card to make sure that I'd exactly know which slot had the jumper and which hadn't.
-Equipped with the results of my tests, I devised a plan how to install the cards and the continuity boards and finally was able to boot into VMS and, surprisingly, mount tapes and read them.
+Equipped with the results of my tests, I devised a plan how to install the cards and the continuity boards and finally was able to boot into VMS, mount tapes and read them.
 We did have some trouble writing tapes, though, and Dave found some controller related errors in the system error log.
 At that point, I ran out of time (and energy) and left the rest of it for Dave to fix.

 # Thanks!